MicrosoftDocs/azure-aks-docs/articles/aks/improving-fault-tolerance-with-tcp-keepalive.md

 The idle timeout feature helps to remove inactive connections from both the client and server in order to optimize resource utilization.
 However, for long-running operations, you might want to wait for a longer period than the configured timeout duration on the networking service.
 To ensure that the connection does not stay idle beyond the configured duration on the network service, or to ensure that the server is still available while the client is waiting for a response (or vice versa) so that you can retry the operation rather than waiting for a timeout, consider using the TCP keepalive feature.

-The idle timeout feature helps to remove inactive connections from both the client and server in order to optimize resource utilization.
-However, for long-running operations, you might want to wait for a longer period than the configured timeout duration on the networking service.
-If you want to ensure that the connection does not stay idle beyond the configured duration on the network service, or want to ensure that the server is still available while the client is waiting for a response (or vice versa) so that you can retry the operation sooner rather than waiting for a timeout, you should consider using the TCP Keepalive feature.

 In a TCP connection, either of the peers can request keepalives for their side of the connection.
 Keepalives can be configured for the client, the server, both, or neither.
 The keepalive mechanism follows the standard specifications defined in [RFC1122](https://datatracker.ietf.org/doc/html/rfc1122#section-4.2.3.6).
 A keepalive probe is either an empty segment or a segment that contains only one byte, featuring a sequence number that is one less than the largest Acknowledgment (ACK) number received from the peer so far.
 Since the receiving side has already acknowledged the original packet, the probe packet essentially mimics a packet that has already been received.
 In response, the receiving side sends another ACK packet as response to indicate to the sender that the connection is still active.

 The RFC1122 specification states that if either the probe or the ACK is lost, they are not retransmitted.
-Therefore, if there is no response to a single Keepalive probe, it does not necessarily mean that the connection has stopped working.
+Therefore, if there is no response to a single keepalive probe, it does not necessarily mean that the connection has stopped working.
 In this case, the sender must attempt to send the probe a certain number of times before terminating the connection.
-The idle time of the connection resets when an ACK is received for a probe, and the process is then repeated.
-Keepalive probes enable you to configure the following parameters to govern their behavior.
+The idle time of the connection resets when an ACK is received for a probe, and the process is then repeated. keepalive probes enable you to configure the following parameters to govern their behavior.
 The parameters are listed together with their default values on Linux-based OSes:

-- **Keepalive Time (in seconds)**: The duration of inactivity after which the first Keepalive probe is sent.
+- **Keepalive Time (in seconds)**: The duration of inactivity after which the first keepalive probe is sent.
 The default duration is 2 hours.
-- **Keepalive Interval  (in seconds)**: The interval between subsequent Keepalive probes if no acknowledgment is received.
+- **Keepalive Interval  (in seconds)**: The interval between subsequent keepalive probes if no acknowledgment is received.
 The default interval is 75 seconds.
 - **Keepalive Probes**: The maximum number of unacknowledged probes before the connection is considered unusable.
 The default value is 9.

 Keepalive probes are managed at the TCP layer.
 Therefore, during normal operations, they don't affect the requestor application.
 However, in other cases, if the probes weren't acknowledged due to the peer rebooting or crashing, the application will receive a "connection timed out" error.
 If the peer sends a RESET (RST) response due to a crash, the application will receive a "connection reset by peer" error.
 In the case where the peer's host is up but unreachable from the requestor due to a network error, the application may receive a "connection timed out" or another error.